 Sheep's Milk and the Manchego Flavor Profile

 Manchego's flavor is fundamentally different from cow's milk cheeses because of the higher fat content and distinct fatty acid composition of Manchega sheep milk.
 Sheep's milk contains more short-chain fatty acids (caproic, caprylic, capric) than cow's milk.
-These acids create the tangy, slightly peppery undertone that cow's milk cheeses lack.

 The radar above reflects Curado at 4-5 months.
 Viejo at 12+ months shows dramatically higher salty (52), much higher umami (70), higher sour (40), and reduced creamy (25) as the paste hardens and flavor concentrates.